awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 ## Migrating from Mirroring to Always On<a name="USER_SQLServerMultiAZ.Migration"></a>

 To migrate from Mirroring to Always On, first check your version\.
-If you are using a DB instance with a version prior to 13\.00\.5216\.0, modify the instance to patch it to 13\.00\.5216\.0\.
+If you are using a DB instance with a version prior to Enterprise Edition 13\.00\.5216\.0, modify the instance to patch it to 13\.00\.5216\.0 or later\.

 To upgrade to Always On, modify the instance to remove Multi\-AZ, and then modify it again to add Multi\-AZ\.
 This converts your instance to use AlwaysOn\.